radoslaw-panuszewski/typesafe-conventions-gradle-plugin/README.md

 }
 ```

-You can disable this behavior:
+You can ignore the package names to get shorter aliases:
 ```kotlin
 typesafeConventions {
     conventionCatalog {